fraterrisus/walkthroughs/aethus/quests.md

 *Goals:*

-1. Use a Bypass Mole to interact with the Facility Control terminal and download the blueprint for a Crater Climber.
+1. Use a Bypass Mole to extract the blueprint for a Crater Climber from Facility Control.
-2. Build the Climber Station on the surface to allow the Climber to connect all the way through.
+2. Build the Crater Climber station on the surface to allow the Climber to connect all the way through.

 ## The Way Opens

 *Trigger:* Complete [Going Underground](#going-underground).

 *Goal*: Explore Habitat Alpha, located just beyond the cave-in.

+## Underground Expansion

+*Trigger:* Find your first Buildkit near a power relay on the far side of the bridge from Rho.

+*Goals:*

+1. Return to your outpost to learn how to use Buildkits.
+2. Reach RAPP-4, buy the plans for the Expedition Hub (which is listed as RAPP-3, weirdly), and construct one.

+## Under the Table

+*Trigger:* Complete [Going Solo](#going-solo) by returning to your outpost after restoring the power at Rho.

+*Goals:*

+1. Use a Suit Scan to contact the Resistance.
+2. Build a Black Market node.
+3. Sell the Hardened Drive from Lisa Chapman's quarters and purchase the Module Decoder upgrade.

 ## Working for the Man